azazellochg/temscript/docs/about.rst

 .. versionchanged:: 2.0
     All methods of the COM interface now directly return the enumeration objects.
-The constants from temscript version 1.x are not defined anymore.
+The constants from pytemscript version 1.x are not defined anymore.
 The numerical values still can be accessed by querying the corresponding enum, e.g. ``psmSA`` corresponds to ``ProjectionSubMode.SA``.

 Vectors